Terbau/SpiixBot/README.md

 ```
 git clone https://github.com/Terbau/SpiixBot.git
 ```
-Alternatively you could just download the repository as a zip and extract it wherever you want it.
+Alternatively you could just download the repository as a zip and extract it wherever you want.

 ## Configuration
 All environment variables needs to be configured in `docker-compose.yml`.
 If you for some reason don't wish to use docker at all, you can put them in `SpiixBot/SpiixBot/appsettings.json`.
 Running without docker is not recommended but entirely possible.
 In that case you need to configure and run Lavalink (for now it must be a dev version since this bot requires filters) in its own process.